kworkflow/kworkflow/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Enhancement report
+name: Enhancement request
-about: Create an enhancement report
+about: Request an improvement over an existing feature that's unrelated to a bug
 title: ''
 labels: 'enhancement'
 assignees: ''